 Fire Island is a 32-mile-long barrier island south of Long Island, New York.
-Two communities, Cherry Grove (also known as “the Grove”) and Fire Island Pines (also known as “the Pines”) on the eastern part of the island, are important in LGBTQ geography and history as enclaves with distinctively Gay folkways.
+Two communities, Cherry Grove (also known as “the Grove”) and Fire Island Pines (also known as “the Pines”) on the eastern part of the island, are important in LGBTQ geography and history as Gay enclaves.

 Fire Island is part of a thin chain of barrier islands that parallel the southern coast of Long Island.
 To the north is Great South Bay, an estuary created by inlets on either side of Fire Island.
 To the south is the Atlantic Ocean.
 There are 18 communities with highest seasonal populations during the summer, which runs roughly from the American weekend holidays of Memorial Day (the last Monday in May) through Labor Day (the first Monday in September).
 Otherwise, the island is virtually deserted, with only a few people remaining year-round through the rough winter when accessibility is limited and no commercial enterprises remain open.
 Two of the communities, Cherry Grove and Fire Island Pines, are LGBTQ enclaves that lie roughly 60 miles from New York City and are separated by one-quarter of a mile of National Seashore, a wooded area called the Meat Rack.
 The communities are built on sand dunes.
 There are no automobiles, and residents get around on foot on elevated boardwalks.